qubic/core/doc/contracts_oracles.md

 The procedure must be registered with `REGISTER_USER_PROCEDURE_NOTIFICATION()` in `REGISTER_USER_FUNCTIONS_AND_PROCEDURES`.

 In the notification callback, success is indicated by `input.status == ORACLE_QUERY_STATUS_SUCCESS`.
-If an error happened before the query has been created and sent, `input.status` is `ORACLE_QUERY_STATUS_UNKNOWN`and `input.queryId` is -1 (invalid).
+If an error happened before the query has been created and sent, `input.status` is `ORACLE_QUERY_STATUS_UNKNOWN` and `input.queryId` is -1 (invalid).
-Other errors that may happen with valid `input.queryID` are `input.status == ORACLE_QUERY_STATUS_TIMEOUT` and `input.status == ORACLE_QUERY_STATUS_UNRESOLVABLE`.
+Other errors that may happen with valid `input.queryId` are `input.status == ORACLE_QUERY_STATUS_TIMEOUT` and `input.status == ORACLE_QUERY_STATUS_UNRESOLVABLE`.

 All queries, including pending queries are discarded at the end of the epoch.
-Contract aren't notified in this case.
+Contracts aren't notified in this case.

-An alternative way of initiating period queries is using subscriptions, see the [Subscription QPI](#subscription-qpi)
+An alternative way of initiating periodic queries is using subscriptions, see the [Subscription QPI](#subscription-qpi)

 ### Getting the query status by query ID